Generic Name: cysteamine (sis TEE a meen)

 Brand Name: Cystagon, Procysbi

 What is Cystagon (cysteamine)?

-Cysteamine works by reducing the amount of cystine (an amino acid) in the kidneys.
+Cysteamine works by reducing the amount of cystine (an amino acid) in the body.

-Cysteamine is used to treat nephropathic cystinosis (NEF-roe-PATH-ik SIS-tin-OH-sis), a rare genetic condition that causes a build-up of cystine in the kidneys.
+Cysteamine is used to treat nephropathic cystinosis (NEF-roe-PATH-ik SIS-tin-OH-sis), a rare genetic condition that causes a build-up of cystine in the kidneys and other organs.
 Too much cystine can cause kidney failure or other medical problems.

 Cysteamine may also be used for other purposes not listed in this medication guide.

 What is the most important information I should know about Cystagon (cysteamine)?

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.